Juan-Oclock/kansyl/APP_STORE_COPY.md

 • iOS 15.0 or later
 • iPhone and iPad compatible
 • Works great on all screen sizes
+• Google Sign-In for account creation

-Download Kansyl today and take control of your free trials.
+Download Kansyl today and take control of your subscriptions.
 Never get surprised by an unwanted charge again.

 ---